SpineEventEngine/config/scripts/dokka/README.md

     ```
 #### Edge cases

-- If passed releases already have Dokka documentation published to the `gh-pages` branch, the script
+- If any of the passed releases already has Dokka documentation published to the `gh-pages` branch,
-will overwrite all files related to a release.
-However, a commit happens only if there are changes
+the script will overwrite some release files.
+The amount of overwritten files depends on how much the
+Dokka configuration used for the script has changed since the last publication.
+If the amount of
-present.
-Everything described applies to the releases passed with an asterisk.
+changed release files is zero, then a commit is not made.
+Everything described applies to the releases
+passed with an asterisk.

-- If no releases were passed with an asterisk, they all are published as 'secondary' in
-the `v` directory.
+- If no releases were passed with an asterisk, they all are published as 'secondary' in the `v` directory.

-- If multiple releases are followed with an asterisk, then the last in the list marked with an
+- If multiple releases are followed with an asterisk, then the last in the list marked with an asterisk
-asterisk ends up being the 'primary' release.
+ends up being the 'primary' release.

 ### OS details